 numbering resources allocated to a wireline carrier are to be utilized to provide service to a customer’s premises located in the same Exchange Area that the numbering resources are assigned and be eligible to request numbering resources in that Exchange Area.
 Exceptions exist (e.g., foreign exchange service),

-numbering resources allocated to a wireless carrier may utilized by customers regardless of location.
+numbering resources allocated to a wireless carrier may be utilized by customers regardless of location.
 However, the wireless carrier must have appropriate network interconnection arrangements in place to receive traffic from the PSTN destined for its customers (e.g., a POI in the appropriate LIR or Local Calling Area) and be eligible to request numbering resources in the requested Exchange Area,

-numbering resource assignment will continue to require a Switching Entity/POI CLLI as part of the “Part 1 Form” for an NPA NXX (CO code) as well as for the “Part 1A Form” used for thousands-block requests; and
+numbering resource assignment will continue to require a Switching Entity/POI CLLI as part of the “Part 1 Form” for an NPA NXX (CO code) as well as for the “Part 1A Form” used for thousands-block requests;

-The CNA it its capacity as the Pooling Administrator (PA) shall maintain a pool of available thousands-blocks per Exchange Area (rate centre equivalent) from which Service Providers (SPs) may request thousands-blocks, modify information about thousands-blocks that have been assigned to them, or disconnect (i.e., return) thousands-blocks that have been assigned to the SP.
+The CNA, in its capacity as the Pooling Administrator (PA), shall maintain a pool of available thousands-blocks per Exchange Area (rate center equivalent) from which Service Providers (SPs) may request thousands-blocks, modify information about thousands-blocks that have been assigned to them, or disconnect (i.e., return) thousands-blocks that have been assigned to the SP; and

+PA will assign blocks of size 1,000 because BIRRDS and NPAC only accommodate that size.

-High Level SP-PA-NPACSMS Relationship Recommendations
+High Level SP-PA-NPAC Relationship Recommendations

+All references to Part 1A, Part 3A, Part 1 and Part 3 are references to legacy forms used in the US as specified in the current ATIS specification.
+However, as of October 28, 2024, the US and the ATIS specifications will be moving to integrated Part 1 and Part 3 forms.

 PA Block Assignments and NPAC SMS Block Activations